Email contacts that are known Canadians will be processed under Canadian Anti-Spam Law (CASL) rules.

 Ascent360 identifies individuals as Canadians if they have a known address in Canadian territory or if they have a “.ca” email address.

 Here's how their email permission is determined:

-- If they have explicitly subscribed or unsubscribed, we consider this a “hard” email permission and the subscriber will stay with that email permission status unless they change it.
+- If they have explicitly subscribed or unsubscribed, Ascent360 considers this a “explicit” email permission and the subscriber will remain with that email permission status unless they change it.

-- If they have never explicitly subscribed or unsubscribed, we consider this a “soft” email permission.
-If they have made a purchase within the last 23 months, we consider them contactable, or a “soft” yes because there is an implied business relationship because of the financial transaction.
-This allows them to be contacted by email for up to two years after that point.
+- If they have never explicitly subscribed or unsubscribed, we consider this a “implicit” email permission.
+If they have made a purchase within the last 23 months, we consider them contactable, or a “soft” yes because there is an implied business relationship due to the financial transaction.
+This allows them to be contacted by email for up to two years after the transaction.

-- If their last financial purchase was more than 23 months ago, they are no longer considered contactable and we treat them as a “soft” unsubscribe.
+- If their last financial purchase was more than 23 months ago, they are no longer considered contactable and we treat them as a “implicit” unsubscribe.

-- Similarly, if a soft opt-in or opt-out explicitly unsubscribes or subscribes, their subscription settings change to a hard no or hard yes.
+- Similarly, if an implicit opt-in or opt-out explicitly unsubscribes or subscribes, their subscription settings change to a explicit no or explicit yes.

 Last Financial Purchase Date